Single-photon cooling in microwave magneto-mechanics

-In recent years, optomechanics has pushed the boundaries of quantum mechanics using micrometer-sized mechanical resonators.
-Among the most notable accomplishments were ground state cooling of mechanical motion~\cite{oconnell_quantum_2010, teufel_sideband_2011, chan_laser_2011}, measurements with a precision below the standard quantum limit~\cite{teufel_nanomechanical_2009, anetsberger_measuring_2010}, preparing mechanical resonators in non-classical states~\cite{wollman_quantum_2015, lecocq_quantum_2015, pirkkalainen_squeezing_2015, reed_faithful_2017} and entangling the mechanical state with the optical field~\cite{palomaki_entangling_2013, riedinger_remote_2018, ockeloen-korppi_stabilized_2018}.
-Recently, the ultrastrong coupling regime was reached, where the coupling strength exceeds the decay rates of both resonators and is comparable to the mechanical frequency~\cite{peterson_ultrastrong_2019}.
-By further increasing the bare coupling, and reaching the single-photon strong coupling regime, it would be possible to truly harness the potential of non-linear quantum optomechanics.
-This regime, where the single-photon coupling strength, $g_0$, exceeds both the linewidth of the cavity, $\kappa$, and the mechanical resonator, $\Gamma_m$, ($g_0 > \kappa, g_0 > \Gamma_m$) opens the door to prepare quantum superposition states in a mechanical resonator~\cite{aspelmeyer_cavity_2014}.
-To this date it was only achieved using resonators with a small mass~\cite{chu_creation_2018, brennecke_cavity_2008, murch_observation_2008,delsing_2019_2019}.
-Reaching the single-photon strong coupling regime using massive mechanical resonators is of particular interest to investigate the classical to quantum transition~\cite{arndt_testing_2014}.
-However, since the coupling depends directly on the zero-point fluctuation of the resonator (inversely proportional to the mass), massive resonators generally exhibit much smaller couplings~\cite{aspelmeyer_cavity_2014}.
+{In recent years, cavity optomechanics has pushed the boundaries of quantum mechanics using micrometer-sized mechanical resonators}.
+Among the accomplishments were ground state cooling of mechanical motion~\cite{oconnell_quantum_2010, teufel_sideband_2011, chan_laser_2011}, measurement precision below the standard quantum limit~\cite{teufel_nanomechanical_2009, anetsberger_measuring_2010}, preparing mechanical resonators in non-classical states~\cite{wollman_quantum_2015, lecocq_quantum_2015, pirkkalainen_squeezing_2015, reed_faithful_2017} and entangling the mechanical state with the optical field~\cite{palomaki_entangling_2013, riedinger_remote_2018, ockeloen-korppi_stabilized_2018}. {In this context, an important parameter is the interaction strength between the mechanical and photonic modes: the optomechanical coupling.
+Recently, the ultrastrong coupling regime was reached where this coupling, enhanced by the photons in the cavity, exceeds both decay rates (cavity and mechanics) and is comparable to the mechanical frequency~\cite{peterson_ultrastrong_2019-1}.
+However, to achieve a non-linear optomechanical interaction, the coupling has to be further increased in order to reach the single-photon strong coupling regime}.
+This regime, where the single-photon coupling strength, $g_0$, exceeds both the linewidth of the cavity, $\kappa$, and the linewidth of the mechanical resonator, $\Gamma_m$, ($g_0 > \kappa, g_0 > \Gamma_m$) opens the door to prepare quantum superposition states in a mechanical resonator~\cite{aspelmeyer_cavity_2014}. {Large couplings can be achieved by using resonators with small masses~\cite{brennecke_cavity_2008,murch_observation_2008} or by replacing the cavity by a qubit~\cite{pirkkalainen_cavity_2015,chu_creation_2018,viennot_phonon-number-sensitive_2018,delsing_2019_2019,bera_large_2020}, although in the later case it is not possible to benefit from a photon enhanced coupling.
+Reaching the single-photon strong coupling regime with mechanical resonators having a large mass and long coherence time is of particular interest to investigate the classical to quantum transition~\cite{arndt_testing_2014}.
+This remains challenging since the coupling depends directly on the zero-point fluctuation of the resonator: massive resonators generally exhibit much smaller couplings~\cite{aspelmeyer_cavity_2014}}.